CAHLR/pyBKT-examples/README.md

 * URL: a local filepath to read data from in csv format (specific data located in data/builder_train.csv and data/builder_test.csv)
 * URL2: another local filepath in the format of URL, used to join the data provided by URL and URL2 into a single data structure in order to perform crossvalidation on the complete data set.

+### ktpps_data_helper.convert_data(url, url2=None)
+Converts data in the format of that provided by Pardos' "Modeling individualization in a bayesian networks implementation of knowledge tracing" into a data structure that can be passed into pyBKT's functions.

+**Parameters:**
+* URL: a local filepath to read data from in csv format (specific data located in data/builder_train.csv and data/builder_test.csv)

 ### crossvalidate.crossvalidate(data, folds=5, verbose=False, seed=0, return_arrays=False)
-Performs crossvalidation on data, returning a tuple containing accuracy and RMSE.
+Performs crossvalidation on data, returning a tuple containing accuracy, RMSE, and AUC.
+Also returns the predicted responses as an array if return_arrays is true.

 **Parameters:**
 * data: input data, in the format of that returned by data\_helper.convert\_data.